TrueLevelSA/core-cbc-casper/README.md

 the abstract message layer, in such a way that a developer can create a protocol fairly easy using this library.

-The design decision was to be as general as possible, and leave all the specific stuff for the implementer of the protocol.
-For the time being, we aim at mathematical correctness, and mostly purely functional protocol executions, rather than on performance.
-The idea is to have a mathematicaly correct and possibly ineficient version of functions that can be used as ground truth for comparing with efficient versions.
+The design decision is to be as general as possible, and leave all specifics for the implementer of the protocol.
+For the time being, we aim at mathematical correctness and mostly purely functional protocol executions, rather than on performance.
+The idea is to have a mathematically correct and possibly inefficient implementations of functions that can be used as ground truth for comparing with efficient implementations.

 ## Using the library

-To benefit from the CBC Casper safety proofs this library builds upon, developers have to implement the `message::Trait`.
+To benefit from the CBC Casper safety proofs this library builds upon, developers have to implement `message::Trait`.
 This trait in turn requires implementing other traits in this library, such as the `Sender` trait for validators, the `Estimate` trait for the estimate, and the `Data` trait if the estimate carries data.